hometownjlu/nomogram/README.md

 Please contact me with any questions or concerns: tyler (dot) muffly (at) dhha (dot) org.

 Questions:
-In GOBA, what year did each person match? - Could decrease the number of people in applicant side trying to match to.
-In GOBA, which residency did each person match? - Could do with a join on state, city to residency programs.
-For duplicate matches like matching to ten residency programs in New York, NY then we can google search for their name and each residency program name.

-Determining match_status - Anyone who applied prelim did not match into a categorical position is a fair assumption.

-We do not have as much overlap between applicants and obgyn residents because not everyone applied to CU OBGYN residency.

 Filter out fellows because they will have a lower userid number?